Hello everybody, and welcome to the Trainer Academy online personal training strategy guide.

 In this article, we aren’t really going to introduce fitness newbies to the PT business; instead, we’re aiming this at established coaches and fitness pros, providing insight on how to start an online personal training business.

-If you are certified and have an online operation, you want to optimize; this one’s for you.
+If you are a certified online trainer and have an online operation you want to optimize; this one’s for you.

 We will aim to shed light on some powerful strategies and hacks you can include in making your online business thrive.

 So with that said, let’s get right into it.

 Becoming an online fitness trainer requires people to have a strong association with your brand.

 Brand presence is important to capture the hearts and minds of your target market.